Azure/AzureDataLake/docs/Release_Notes/2018/2018_Winter/USQL_Release_Notes_2018_Winter.md

 ![Vertex Execution View - With File Grouping](https://github.com/Azure/AzureDataLake/blob/master/docs/img/ReleaseNotes/winter2018/2018-winter-filesets-withgrouping-vertexexecution.jpg)

 This also reduces the cost of the job.
-In the first case, the job cost about 50 seconds of execution time when submitting it with 5 AUs (or 26 seconds execution time with 15 AUs), while the improvement reduces the cost to about 35 seconds of execution time with 2 AUs.
+In the first case, the job cost is about 50 seconds of execution time when submitting it with 5 AUs (or 26 seconds execution time with 15 AUs), while the improvement reduces the cost to about 35 seconds of execution time with 2 AUs.

 #### Built-in Parquet Extractor and Outputter is in Public Preview

 Parquet is one of the major open source structured data formats used when processing data at scale.
 It provides a columnar storage layout, designed for efficient reads and aggregations.

-It enables more efficient data exchange between different analytics engines (that know how query Parquet files) than CSV.
+It enables more efficient data exchange between different analytics engines (that know how to query Parquet files) than CSV.

 U-SQL offers the ability to read from and write to Parquet files with a built-in extractor and outputter.
 Currently version 2.3.1 of Parquet is supported.